Author:

 Preventing costly pipeline accidents requires a multi-faceted approach with consideration of the pipeline’s design, construction, inspection and maintenance.
 A robust design ensures the pipeline can withstand the expected operating pressure, accounting for temperature and environmental changes, and extend a pipeline’s life.
 Quality construction of the pipeline adheres to PHMSA’s standards regarding material selection and proper installation.
 Rigorous inspections are conducted throughout construction to identify any corrosion or potential defects.
 Integrity management programs are implemented to ensure operators properly maintain the pipeline’s strength, reliability and safety of the pipeline.

 Pond provides full-service consulting for Mega Rule compliance including design, risk assessments, corrosion controls, direct assessment, turn-key ILI services, and field services.
 Our team of experts works with operators to meet the regulatory requirements that ensure public safety, environmental protection, and responsible asset management.
-For more information about Pond’s Mega Rule compliance services, click here.
+Learn more about Pond’s Mega Rule compliance services.